Newark Hospital

 The easiest way to find out if your treatment is available at Newark Hospital is to speak to your GP or hospital team and ‘Ask for Newark’.

 If you'd like to join our friendly, supportive team at Newark Hospital, check out our current job vacancies.
 We have both clinical and non-clinical roles at a variety of levels.
 Career progression opportunities are available.
-You can read about a nurse's 20 years of experience working at Newark Hospital on our website.
+On our website, you can read about a nurse's 20 years of experience working at Newark Hospital.

-This multi-million-pound project will provide a state-of-the-art theatre and recovery area, as well as improvements to an existing minor operations suite.
+This multi-million-pound project provides a state-of-the-art theatre and recovery area, as well as improvements to two existing treatment rooms and the medical day case unit at Newark Hospital.

-The new theatre means an expected extra 2,600 operations and procedures will be able to take place at the hospital.
+The addition of a third operating theatre at Newark Hospital means up to 2,600 extra operations and procedures will be able to take place each year.

 Working in partnership with Newark and Sherwood District Council, 80 new parking spaces are being created on land next to the hospital.